amirongit/notecode/UnitTestingPrinciplesPractices&Patterns.md

 - defines isolation as isolating units under test from their collabolators by injecting or monkey patching [test double](https://martinfowler.com/bliki/TestDouble.html)s
 - reduces external influence on the unit when it is being tested
 - removes the need of composing or creating dependencies of the unit
-- separates behaviour from external state
+- separates behaviour from external state which makes it precise & direct
-- splits object graph
+- splits object graph which reduces the amount of preparation in test code
+- asserts against the unit & its interactions with its collabolators rather than their state